 So, whether you’re setting up new tech platforms, updating your payment processes, implementing travel policy changes or transitioning to a new travel management company (TMC), how can you remove the fear of change and get staff to actively embrace the new norms?

 If it ain't broke... make it better

-First things first: why should you make changes to your travel program if it’s working just fine - and especially if it isn’t?
-The travel landscape is constantly evolving, and the pace has only increased during the Covid-19 pandemic.
-To ensure your travellers’ safety, meet your business’ duty of care obligations and make your budget work harder, you need to make sure your travel program keeps up.
+First things first: why should you make changes to your travel programme if it’s working just fine - and especially if it isn’t?
+The travel landscape is constantly evolving, and the pace has only increased during the COVID-19 pandemic.
+To ensure your travellers’ safety, meet your business’ duty of care obligations and make your budget work harder, you need to make sure your travel programme keeps up.
 This could mean creating a temporary travel policy, updating your supplier agreements or implementing a travel risk management tool.

 Turning 'But…' into 'Yes!'